ZezhouWang1/GraphRA/README.md

 download_embs.py: Downloading the SimTeg embeddings (x_embs.pt) for ogbn-arxiv dataset. <br>
 (We provided the embedding for the Cora dataset, but for arxiv and PubMed dataset, the embeddings are extremely big.
 Therefore, we recommend to download the SimTeg embeddings from this link: <br> https://utexas.app.box.com/s/i7y03rzm40xt9bjbaj0dfdgxeyjx77gb)

-Extract-embeddings.ipynb: Extract the embedding information from Cora, PubMed, arxiv (you may need to modify some part of the code)<br>
+Extract-embeddings.ipynb: Extract the embedding information from the Cora and PubMed dataset(you may need to modify some part of the code)<br>

+extract_k_neighbor.py: Extract the embedding information from the arxiv dataset<br>

 We pre-processed and provided most of the embedding in the Data folder<br>

 (These tasks require extensive compatutional resources, thus we recommend high-performance computer or GPU for execution.) <br>